 How do you connect with expats when you first move to the Algarve?

-This will be a good option for more rural locations and is also a good hub for local events and meet-ups.
+Facebook groups are a good option for more rural locations and are also a good hub for local events and meet-ups.
 However, there are plenty of other dedicated websites for expats in Portugal, so spend some time doing online research before you move.

 Then it’s worth considering things like learning the language.
 While plenty of Portuguese speak English, this is less common in rural areas.